 Grand Union Development, St George

-Over the span of 18 years and 6 Phases, St George will have commenced with demolition and preparation of the site, concluded with the providing of a vibrant, major residential hub in North London consisting of over 3,000 homes over the span of 5,000 square ft., including community hubs, co-working spaces, landscaped gardens and essential amenities such as healthcare centres.
+The site, situated between the Grand Canal and the River Brent, was previously used for industrial purposes.
+Over the course of 18 years and 6 phases, St George will undertake the demolition and preparation of the site, culminating in the creation of a vibrant residential hub in North London.
+The development will encompass over 3,000 homes spread across 5,000 square feet, alongside community hubs, co-working spaces, landscaped gardens, and essential amenities such as healthcare centers.

-Bounded by Beresford Avenue to the north, The River Brent to the south and by the Grand Union Canal to the west, the site was previously used as industrial / agricultural land.
-The development will also open up access to the Grand Union Canal, which has not been open to the public from this location since the 1930s.
+The project area is bounded by Beresford Avenue to the north, the River Brent to the south, and the Grand Union Canal to the west.
+Notably, the development will also provide public access to the Grand Union Canal from this location, which has been closed to the public since the 1930s.

-Blocks A and B consist of 5 storeys each, including ground floor level car parks, as well as recessed and projecting balconies.
-The lateral stability of the building will be provided by the core walls, whilst all slab loads will be transferred via columns and core walls, which will be aligned from roof to first floor levels.
-At first floor level, transfer floor plate structure is adopted in order to transfer loads and stresses into the structural grid columns below, which are strategically placed to facilitate the ground floor car parks.
+Blocks A and B are each five stories high and feature ground floor level car parks, recessed and projecting balconies, and core walls for lateral stability.
+Slab loads are transferred through columns and core walls, strategically aligned from the roof to the first floor.
+A transfer floor plate structure is implemented at the first floor level to distribute loads and stresses into the structural grid columns, facilitating the ground floor car parks.

-Block C which ranges between 5 and 8 storeys, will also be developed mostly for residential use from 1st floor to roof levels.
-The ground floor level will be utilised as commercial and community space, whereby again the loads of the upper floors will be transferred through the transfer structure at first floor level to the structural grid columns between ground and first floor.
+Block C, ranging from 5 to 8 storeys, is primarily designed for residential use from the first floor to the roof levels.
+The ground floor will accommodate commercial and community spaces, with loads from upper floors transferred through the transfer structure to the structural grid columns between the ground and first floor.

-The second phase comprises of 4 blocks of 12 to 18 storeys.
-The Patrick Parsons Twickenham team are tasked with providing structural and civil engineering services for this phase, ensuring that the same design philosophies are implemented in this phase as had been done for phase 1, including preparations and connections to buildings in Phases 1 and 3 at ground floor level.
+The second phase of the Grand Union development consists of four blocks ranging from 12 to 18 storeys.
+The Twickenham team at Patrick Parsons is responsible for providing structural and civil engineering services for this phase, ensuring consistency in design principles with phase 1.
+Additionally, preparations and connections to buildings in phases 1 and 3 will be made at the ground floor level.